rahel-yab/rahel-yab/README.md

 # 👋 Hi there, Rahel here!

-I'm a **Software Engineering student** student at Addis Ababa University with a focus on backend development and AI/ML.
+I'm a **Software Engineering student** at Addis Ababa University with a focus on backend development and AI/ML.

 ---